slurps-mad-rips/jinx-rs/README.md

 The name "jinx" was chosen as it is a synonym of the word "curse".
 The "C" in CMake might officially stand for "Cross platform", but in practice everyone truly knows it stands for cursed.

+# Roadmap

+TODO: Fill this out as needed